birkin/notes/content/posts/2008-04-01__discovery_tools_standards_trends.md

 authors = []

 [taxonomies]
-tags=[ "conference", "discovery", "presentation" ]
+tags=[ "conferences", "discovery", "presentations" ]
 +++

 *[Got a nice little blog-recognition email a couple weeks ago by a reader asking if I would write up a report on this NISO conference for possible inclusion in a newsletter.
 Here's the web-version.]*